Changes to maternity services

 - All partners, visitors and other supporters must take all reasonable steps to remain with the woman for the duration of the time they are in hospital.
 They are strongly discouraged from walking around ward and departmental areas to reduce the risk that social distancing cannot be maintained.

 To ensure that we can maintain our levels of safety for everyone, it is important for everyone to follow the expert national guidance on social distancing and self-isolation, staying at home wherever possible, to help limit the spread of COVID-19, protect the most vulnerable people in our communities and our NHS.

-- Anyone showing symptoms of COVID-19 should not visit, even if these symptoms are mild or intermittent, due to the risk they pose to others.
+Anyone showing symptoms of COVID-19 should not come to the hospital, even if these symptoms are mild or intermittent, due to the risk they pose to others.

 - Adult visitors must wear their own face mask or face covering at all times (see exception above).